A. Amnon and Tamar.

 8. (21-22) David's anger and inaction.

 But when King David heard of all these things, he was very angry.
 And Absalom spoke to his brother Amnon neither good nor bad.
 For Absalom hated Amnon, because he had forced his sister Tamar.

 a.
-When King David heard of all these things, he was very angry: David was right to be angry but he didn't do anything to either protect Tamar or to correct Amnon.
-It may be that David was conscious of his own guilt in a similar matter and therefore felt the lack of moral authority to discipline his own son.
+When King David heard of all these things, he was very angry: David was right to be angry, but he didn't do anything to either protect Tamar or to correct Amnon.
+It may be that David was conscious of his own guilt in a similar matter and therefore felt a lack of moral authority to discipline his own son.

 ii.
 "They say a man never hears his own voice till it comes back to him from the phonograph.
 Certainly a man never sees the worst of himself until it reappears in his child."
 (Meyer)